Engadget review recap: Two new Macs, the PS5 Pro and more

 To do this, connect the AirPods Pro 2 to your iPhone for at least 30 seconds and play music to confirm the connection is stable.
 Then put the earbuds back in the charging case and close the lid, keeping the AirPods Pro 2 in range of the iPhone.
 Now check Bluetooth settings, and if you see the AirPods Pro 2 stay connected for more than 10 seconds while in the charging case with the lid closed, that should indicate the update is in progress.

-Where to find Apple’s hearing test
+There are two places to find Apple's hearing test on your iPhone.

 Apple allows you access its hearing test from two places, and both of them are easy to find.
 The first is in the AirPods menu, which you can get to from the main Settings menu or from the Bluetooth menu.
 The Hearing Health section is prominently displayed on the main screen, just under the Noise Control options.
 In this section, “Take a Hearing Test” will be the third item after Hearing Protection and Hearing Assistance, and it will appear in blue.